 The summary above shows the dilemma facing schools around lesson observation – short vs long term and performance management vs real classroom improvement.

-you need to work from the top.
+You need to work from the top.
 Ensure that senior set a ‘vision’ for the project.
 This needs to state clearly that the aim of the programme is to improve teaching, that the necessary time and resources will be allocated, and that it will be supported by a named senior leader.

 In our experience, the next step is to set up a pilot project within a subject or phase grouping it would be better to select on this basis rather than choosing participants from across your school.
 Let them work with you on the project plan and timing.
 Within this group observations should be it reciprocal.
 Teachers learn just as much from observing a lesson as delivering one, so it’s important that everyone gets the chance to watch and share their lessons, however senior they are.
 Once you’ve got the programme up and running, you can share your findings internally, and introduce more and more teachers to the programme.

-More detailed case studies of our work with schools in the UK and India can be found here.
 You can also download our detailed ‘Lesson Observation Guide’ which goes into much more detail about all aspects of observation, including a plan for rolling out changes in your school.